nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 This is commonly implemented as a process pool, where the number of workers equal to the number of CPU cores.
 Our git delegation tasks are particularly simple since they are independent of each other.
-Such tasks are called [embarrassingly parallelizable]().
+Such tasks are called [embarrassingly parallelizable](https://en.wikipedia.org/wiki/Embarrassingly_parallel).

 The second improvement is context switch.
 Note that it doesn't require multiple cores.
-Often it's implemented with a thread or process pool.
-With one core, only one task can proceed at a time.
+It can be implemented with either a thread or a process pool.
+A single core can work on only one task at a time.
-When the active task blocks, the scheduler (the program that maintains the threads or processes) suspends it and puts the CPU resource on another task.
+When the active task blocks, the scheduler (the program that maintains the pool) suspends it and puts the CPU resource on another task.
-Overall, CPU idling is reduced.
+Overall, CPU idle time is reduced.

 If you are not familiar with processes and threads, you should definitely look them up.
 Roughly speaking, one running program is a process (you can see them